serokell/blog-posts/untyped-lambda-calculus/article.md

 * to start with the outermost or the innermost redex;
 * to reduce redexes inside abstraction bodies or not.

-#### Direction of reducing
+#### Direction of reduction

 We can reduce an expression left-to-right or right-to-left.
-This decision is easy: going right-to-left is strictly less powerful because the process doesn't terminate on some terms whereas going left-to-right does.
+This decision is easy: going left-to-right is strictly more powerful because the process terminates on all terms for which going right-to-left does and then some.

 #### Reducing outside-in or inside-out